 A.A.S. and A.A.S.-T degrees in Early Childhood Education, Child and Family Studies, or related programs offer the best preparation for the ECE B.A.S. degree.
 However, any two- or four-year degree or equivalent credits will be considered.
 If you do not yet have a degree but have over 70 transferable college level credits, you are welcome to apply.

 How to Apply and Timing

 Apply online for admission!
 Each fall, we start a hybrid Bachelor’s cohort of 30 students and a fully online cohort of 30 students.
 These groups of students will take all of their Early Childhood Education major courses together.
-Our cohorts fill quickly so we have already opened up the application for Fall 2020..
+Our cohorts fill quickly, so we encourage you to apply as soon as possible.
+Cohort spaces are filled on a first come, first serve basis.
 Students who do not have an AAS in ECE must satisfy our prerequisites prior to fall, and are encouraged to apply two or more quarters in advance to take those courses and/or test out of courses.
 Any students may apply early to work ahead on any needed general education and/or elective courses.
 As such, you may apply for admission at any time throughout the year.
-In that case, you would be admitted to our “Pathways” program in 2020 and transition into your major courses in your cohort next fall 2020.
+In that case, you would be admitted to our “Pathways” program and transition into your major courses in your cohort the following fall.

 Program Start Date